DINOISER: Diffused Conditional Sequence Learning by Manipulating Noises: Related Work

-Continuous diffusion models~\citep{diffusion2015,ddpm,song2020sde} gained first success in generating high-quality images.
-Recently, \citet{diffusionlm} successfully adapted them to sequence learning and proposed the DiffusionLM, the first diffusion-based sequence generative model with a special focus on controllable text generation.
+\paragraph{Diffusion Models for Sequence Learning.} Continuous diffusion models~\citep{diffusion2015,ddpm,song2020sde} gained first success in generating high-quality images.
+Recently, DiffusionLM~\citep{diffusionlm} successfully adapted them to sequence learning and proposed the DiffusionLM, the first diffusion-based sequence generative model with a special focus on controllable text generation.
 Later improvements to the diffusion-based sequence generative models are mainly categorized threefold.
-The first line includes novel components for diffusion modeling, such as the partial diffusion process proposed by \citet{gong2022diffuseq}, self-conditioning techniques introduced by \citet{strudel2022self}, and the adaptive noise schedule of \citet{yuan2022seqdiffuseq}.
+The first line includes novel components for diffusion modeling, such as the partial diffusion process proposed by DiffuSeq~\citep{gong2022diffuseq}, self-conditioning techniques introduced by \citet{strudel2022self}, and the adaptive noise schedule of \citet{yuan2022seqdiffuseq}.
 The second line applies diffusion models to the latent space of specific pretrained language models~\citep{lovelace2022latent}.
 And the third tries to incorporate conventional practice in discrete token prediction.
-For instance, \citet{cdcd,gao2022difformer} and \citet{han2022ssd} incorporate the cross-entropy objectives in training.
-For the application of diffusion-based models for sequence learning, previous work found their advantages in controllable generation~\citep{yu2022latent,liu2022composable,diffusionlm}, and generating diverse sequences~\citep{gong2022diffuseq}. \citet{lin2022genie} demonstrates that diffusion-based sequence generative models can benefit from large-scale self-supervised pretraining.
+For instance, CDCD~\citep{cdcd}, Difformer~\citep{gao2022difformer} and SSD~\citep{han2022ssd} incorporate the cross-entropy objectives in training.
+For the application of diffusion-based models for sequence learning, previous work found their advantages in controllable generation~\citep{yu2022latent,liu2022composable,diffusionlm}, and generating diverse sequences~\citep{gong2022diffuseq}.
+GENIE~\citep{lin2022genie} demonstrates that diffusion-based sequence generative models can benefit from large-scale self-supervised pretraining.
 While almost all these works mainly focus on the training phrase of diffusion-based sequence generative models, our study emphasizes both training and inference.